 The best time of day to visit is early in the morning.
 We arrived at 5:30 AM to take the photos with the boat but the locals weren’t out there at that time managing the swing.
 The day prior we arrived around 7:30-8:00 AM and there were only a few other people there!
 It started to get crowded around 9 AM.

 The Maasin River is located on the island of Siargao about a 25 minute drive from General Luna in the small town of Maasin.
-You will drive past some of the most beautiful coconut palm tree lined roads and even pass the famous coconut farm where you will see hundreds of trees grouped together.
-On your GPS the swing will be called Baliko.
+On the way you will drive past some of the most beautiful coconut palm tree lined roads and even pass the famous coconut farm where you will see hundreds of trees grouped together.

-How to Get to the River & Where to Park
+How to Get to the Maasin River & Where to Park

 The Coconut Farm